The Rihanna & Childish Gambino Movie Will Air During Coachella But There's A Weird Catch

 Whether or not we'll be able to see Guava Island outside of this livestream, music fans should take advantage of YouTube's curated Coachella stream.

-To think: You don't even have to breathe in any desert sand in order to enjoy the sweet sounds of your favourite artists.
+To think: You don't even have to breathe in any desert sand in order to enjoy the sweet sounds of your favorite artists.

 Advertisement